 She told me about how she used amber stones on our cheeks and foreheads when we started teething.
 Even coming from my background, I felt this was a little far-fetched and would be hard to sell to my husband.
 Still, my mom swore by it, and raising seven kids gets you some credibility.
 I went straight to google to look up amber in correlation with teething.

 Baltic Amber gets its name from the sea it’s located near and is harvested from the conifer trees in the area.
-The sap is collected and the resin is separated and made into amber.
+The sap is collected and the resin (which can also be bought at the website) is separated and made into amber.
 The amber made in this area is known to have the highest traces of succinic acid in amber today, amounting to a whopping 8%, 4% higher than other ambers.

 What is succinic acid?
 Succinic acid is the component responsible for relieving your babies swollen gums, but also is responsible for curing many other ailments.
 For centuries, European and Asian cultures have used amber to cure many things such as headaches, muscle and joint aches, and even mood disorders.
 This is because succinic acid acts like an anti-inflammatory, helping relieve muscle aches, swollen gums, and menstrual cramps, among other things.

 Amber is also packed full of antioxidants, which aide in boosting your immunity.
 Recently, therapist have started suggesting amber necklaces for patients who experience anxiety or situational depression.
 With amber boasting so many medicinal benefits, why wouldn’t it be mother nature’s #1 recommendation?